 Enjoy an autumn stroll in the Jardins du Luxembourg

-Published on 9 October 2015, dans Visit Paris
+Published on 9 October 2015, dans Entertainment

 With its French and English gardens, espalier orchard, apiary, greenhouses bursting with gorgeous orchids and its enchanting rose garden, the Jardins du Luxembourg offers the perfect place to enjoy the colours of autumn.
 Taking a stroll around this popular green space in the heart of Paris will also introduce you to magnificent buildings such as the Orangerie and the Davioud pavilion, as well as the monumental Medici fountain and the large, octagonal pool known as the Grand Bassin.
 This elegant Parisian oasis should not be missed when passing a few days in the capital.

 With the coming of the mellow, golden softness of autumn you’ll see the parks and gardens of Paris in a different light.
 You will be a privileged witness to an explosion of warm hues and sunsets that are nothing less than breath taking.

 At this time the Jardin du Luxembourg becomes one of the most romantic places in Paris, with cascades of leaves tumbling in chestnut glory and chrysanthemums dangling cascades of yellow and orange petals about the Grand Bassin.